borntofrappe/fullstack-d3/README.md

 - null, between wind speed and humidity

-The demo also includes a line of best fit, showing the correlation, if any, with a `<path>` element.
+The demo includes a line of best fit, showing the correlation, if any, with a `<path>` element.

 _Please note:_ the line of best fit is computed considering the `y` coordinate with two `x` values, describing the origin and the end of the visualization.
-A `<clipPath>` element is necessary restrict the `<path>` element to the bounded dimensions.
+A `<clipPath>` element helps to limit the `<path>` element in the bounded dimensions.

 ### Pie and Donut

 A pie, or donut, chart is useful to focus on the parts of a whole.
-It is difficult to interpret small differences, but the type can provide a few insights.
-Focus on a few slices (five at most), sort the values (the pie generator function defaults to this option) and consider adding more information with labels, accompanying visuals.
+It is difficult to interpret differences between slices, especially small differences and numerous variables, but the type can provide a few insights.
+Focus on a few slices (five at most), sort the values (the pie generator function sorts the values by default) and consider adding more information with labels and accompanying visuals.

-The demo introduces two foundational function from the `d3-shape` module:
+The demo introduces two function from the `d3-shape` module:

 - `d3.pie` modifies the data to assign a start and end angle for each observation